MPD: On-duty security guard arrested for stealing money from job seeker using CashApp

 Instead the 25-year old is accused of helping herself to other people’s money.

 The victim told us, one of Chism’s downfalls was trying to pull off such an egregious crime, at a facility full of cameras at nearly every turn he described.
-In fact, when police asked lost prevention to review the footage, according to detectives, Chism was seen on video using the victims phone.
+In fact, when police asked loss prevention to review the footage, according to detectives, Chism was seen on video using the victims phone.

 It was later when detectives said she then gave a full confession.